 - Inform the Student Support Office promptly of any problems that are affecting your studies to ensure you are adequately supported (if there has been a problem with an exam or with the submission of coursework, this needs to be done before the Special Circumstances Committee meets);

 - Provide your PT with information (e.g. a copy of your CV) before asking them to write a job reference;

 - Check your University email address regularly for communication either from your PT or the Student Support Officer.

 - Be aware of the various regulations that apply to you, the University Codes of Practice and the support provided by the University as outlined in the student handbook.

 Personal Tutoring Statement

 The School has published a Personal Tutoring Statement which will provide you with an overview of the personal tutoring arrangements in the School.
-Read the Personal Tutoring Statement document 2019-20 (PDF).
+Read the Law Personal Tutoring Statement 2021-22

 Meeting your Personal Tutor

 All students are required to meet with their Personal Tutor at the start of the academic year, and at designated points throughout the academic year as specified in the Personal Tutoring Statement.
 In addition to the scheduled meetings with your Personal Tutor, you can arrange an appointment with them at any point of the year, by using the online Personal Tutoring Tool provided via MyEd.
 If at any stage you are in doubt about what is expected of you, or are concerned about techniques of work and study, you should talk to your Personal Tutor.
 They are there to help you.

 Once you have been assigned a Personal Tutor, you can find out who your Personal Tutor is by looking at your EUCLID account on MyEd, or by contacting the Undergraduate Student Support Office.